digitalbazaar/bedrock-angular/README.md

 [Bedrock][] is a foundation onwhich to build web applications.
 It uses a modular design to help keep code well-organized and to allow a healthy ecosystem to grow without hindrance.
+It is also designed to make it possible to provide most of the generic, core infrastructure your project needs via simple installation, with zero or minimal configuration.

 [Bedrock][] web applications are typically built by installing a backend [npm][] module, [bedrock-views][], and a companion frontend [bower][] package,